openjdk/jtreg/doc/building.md

 These are documented in _make/build.sh_ and are normally specified in _make/build-support/version-numbers_ and _make/build-support/*/version-numbers_ .

+### Rebuilding faster with `build/make.sh`

+After you have run `make/build.sh` once, if you wish to rebuild after making some changes, you can run `build/make.sh`.
+It skips the steps to download and build the dependencies, and so should be significantly faster.

 ## Building `jtreg` with GNU Make

 If you don't want to use `build.sh` to build `jtreg`, you can invoke the